Question: What causes Dyspraxia / DCD?

 Answer: Nobody knows what causes Dyspraxia / DCD.
 For certain.
 Yet.

-Yes, sorry that I haven’t got a conclusive answer for you but at this moment of time there is no concrete evidence or anything conclusive to what actually causes Dyspraxia.
+Yes, sorry that I haven’t got a conclusive answer for you but at this moment in time, there is no concrete evidence or any conclusive answers to what actually causes Dyspraxia.
 However, there are many theories out there that the experts think causes it.
 So below I have outlined those theories:

 It’s a given truth that there may well be more than one cause of Dyspraxia, but until something can be properly pinned down these theories are just that.
 Theories.